FatimaPillosu/Merged_Global_Pluvial_Floods_DataBase/README.md

 1. **Install Anaconda Distribution for your OS.**

-Follow the link provided in the "Prerequisite" section at point 1.
+Follow the link provided in the "Prerequisites" section at point 1.
 Note that you must install the Anaconda version that runs Python3 as it is required by Metview-Python.

 Check whether conda is installed correctly (you should see the displayed output), and check whether conda is up to date (updating any packages if necessary by typing _"y"_ to proceed):
 ```sh